 Front-end, and leadership

 You may opt to assign a leader to usergroups, or to leave them leaderless.
-A usergroup leader has the ability to control who is in their usergroup (secondary membership only), taking pressure away from the staff.
-Otherwise, only administrators may add users to usergroups (this is not done using privileges, as it would grant the ability for any member with such as privilege to escalate themselves to administrator status).
+A usergroup leader has the ability to control who is in their usergroup (secondary membership only †), and edit the basic usergroup settings – taking pressure away from the staff.
+Otherwise, only members with the "Control usergroups that member is not leader of" privilege may add users to usergroups – unless the usergroup involved is a super-administrative usergroup, in which case only a super-administrator may do this (to avoid the potential for privilege escalation).

 When a member views a usergroup they have the following possible interactions: